zhangyandrew/Spring-2018/README-Final-Project.md

 __Progress report (Due May 28 at 10 pm)__: A one page outline naming your group members, proposed data set, and project outline.

 __Report (Due June 14 at 10 pm)__: You need to provide a Jupyter notebook report of your project.
 You may use multiple notebooks to separate material into parts (also, in order to avoid any large notebook issues).
+If your project is not accepted by GauchoSpace due to space limitation (100 MB), prepare a shared zip-archive of complete set of files needed to run your project on Box: https://ucsb.account.box.com/login.
+Everyone at UCSB has an unlimited storage using this service.
+Indicate the URL location of your shared zip-archive on your Jupyter notebooks on GauchoSpace, and indicate the shared link on your notebook.
+Note that any file that needs to be downloaded using API keys, etc, need to be pickled into a separate file(s) and made available in the zipped-archive.

+__Sections Friday (June 1)__: Upcoming sections this Friday will be used to help you work on your projects.
+Discuss with your group to ask questions.
+I will post sign-up form to make better use of times.

 __Presentation__: Your group will make a 20-minute presentation on one of these dates:
 - June 4 (lecture time): 2-3 groups